 Craigslist is an excellent resource for finding free moving boxes.

-Use the Free section of Craigslist to see if any one is giving away free moving boxes.
+Use the Free section of Craigslist to see if anyone is giving away free moving boxes.
 You'll have better luck finding free moving boxes on Craigslist near the end of the weekend or the beginning of the week since that's when most people take the time to unpack or clean out old boxes.

-I also suggest using the Wanted section to post that you're looking for free moving boxes.
+We also suggest using the Wanted section to post that you're looking for free moving boxes.
 Many people who are giving away their moving boxes will look here before posting in another section.

 You can also use the Craigslist search box to search for free moving boxes.
 Even if someone is wanting money for their moving boxes you may be able to negotiate with them so you can swap something you already have and no longer want for the free moving boxes.

 After Craigslist, we suggest checking Freecycle to see if there are any free moving boxes available in your area.